Service Detail

 Tenant Improvement Build-Outs is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-- Existing-condition review for structure, utilities, life safety, and access constraints.
-This is tied directly to schedule reliability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Existing-condition review for structure, utilities, life safety, and access constraints — including older buildings along downtown San Marcos corridors, CM Allen Pkwy strip centers, and outlet-adjacent retail shells with utility systems sized for earlier occupancies.
+This is tied directly to schedule reliability tied to TXST move-in windows, outlet retail seasons, and downtown San Marcos commercial peaks so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Landlord and base-building coordination tied to release and turnover requirements.
-This is tied directly to existing-building coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Landlord and base-building coordination tied to release and turnover requirements — with TI allowance scope, building standard specifications, and landlord inspection milestones tracked from the start of the project.
+This is tied directly to existing-building coordination with City of San Marcos permits, health department, and fire marshal requirements managed as integrated delivery milestones so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Interior sequencing organized around operational deadlines and jurisdictional approvals.
-This is tied directly to finish quality so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Interior sequencing organized around operational deadlines and City of San Marcos jurisdictional approvals — including health department sign-off for food service, fire marshal acceptance for assembly occupancies, and building department inspections for TXST-adjacent commercial spaces.
+This is tied directly to finish quality that meets the consumer expectation of outlet-corridor retail destinations and professional office tenants in Hays County so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- MEP modifications planned to respect existing systems and current code requirements.
-This is tied directly to opening readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• MEP modifications planned to respect existing systems and current code requirements — with service capacity verified before design locks in to avoid mid-construction discoveries that delay inspections.
+This is tied directly to opening readiness with all inspections signed off and operational systems functional rather than a certificate of occupancy with a punch list still outstanding so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Public-facing finishes, storefront work, and circulation protected during construction.
-This is tied directly to schedule reliability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Public-facing finishes, storefront work, and circulation protected during construction — particularly on active San Marcos Premium Outlets-adjacent retail projects where neighboring tenants remain open throughout the build-out.
+This is tied directly to schedule reliability tied to TXST move-in windows, outlet retail seasons, and downtown San Marcos commercial peaks so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Occupied-building logistics managed to reduce disruption where neighboring users remain active.
-This is tied directly to existing-building coordination so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Occupied-building logistics managed to reduce disruption where neighboring users remain active — including noise scheduling, temporary partitions, and after-hours work windows for occupied retail centers on the I-35 outlet corridor.
+This is tied directly to existing-building coordination with City of San Marcos permits, health department, and fire marshal requirements managed as integrated delivery milestones so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Procurement pacing aligned to finish materials, fixtures, and equipment dependencies.
-This is tied directly to finish quality so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Procurement pacing aligned to finish materials, fixtures, and equipment dependencies — with specialty fixture, millwork, and lighting packages released early enough to protect the TXST semester or retail season opening commitment.
+This is tied directly to finish quality that meets the consumer expectation of outlet-corridor retail destinations and professional office tenants in Hays County so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Closeout planning focused on inspections, punch, and operational startup.
-This is tied directly to opening readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Closeout planning focused on all City of San Marcos inspection sign-offs, punch list control, and operational startup — including health department, fire marshal, and building department clearances coordinated as a managed delivery sequence.
+This is tied directly to opening readiness with all inspections signed off and operational systems functional rather than a certificate of occupancy with a punch list still outstanding so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process